Kamran433/PDF-GPT/README.md

 - Make sure your pinecone namespace is in lowercase.
 - Pinecone indexes of users on the Starter(free) plan are deleted after 7 days of inactivity.
 To prevent this, send an API request to Pinecone to reset the counter before 7 days.
 - Retry from scratch with a new Pinecone project, index, and cloned repo.

-## Contributing

-Create a Pull-Request to contribute to the project, making it better and more advanced with time

-## License

-This Repository is using MIT Licence